Countries: France

 France is a nuclear weapon state member of the Nuclear Non-proliferation Treaty.
 It has officially declared that it has fewer than 300 nuclear warheads in its arsenal.
 This number includes operationally deployed warheads as well as warheads in reserve.

-France's stock of fissile materials is estimated to be 6±1 tonnes of military plutonium and 31±6 tonnes of weapon-grade-equivalent HEU (this includes 4.850 tonnes of civilian HEU).
+France's stock of fissile materials is estimated to be 98 tonnes of spearated plutonium and about 29 tonnes of unirradiated HEU.
+Most of the plutonium - 91.9 tonnes - is the material separated from spent fuel of power reactors.
+The HEU stock includes 3.8 tonnes of unirradiated civilian HEU.
 Large-scale production of plutonium for military purposes ceased in 1992.
 France announced the definitive halt of fissile material production for weapons purposes on 22 February 1996 and stopped producing highly enriched uranium by the end of June 1996.
-In its declaration to IAEA, France reported having a stock of 57.5 tonnes of separated unirradiated civilian plutonium as of December 2011.

 Highly-enriched uranium

 France produced highly enriched uranium (HEU) at a dedicated enrichment complex near Pierrelatte at the Tricastin site.
-The Pierrelatte facility included four units that provided different levels of enrichment.
-The first unit to come online was the low-enrichment plant in 1964, and production of highly enriched uranium using all four units started in early 1967.
-Beginning in 1979, the Pierrelatte plant also used product from the Eurodif plant, located nearby.
 HEU production at Pierrelatte ended in late June 1996.
 The plant was shut down and is being dismantled.

-The current stock of military-related weapon-grade HEU is therefore estimated to be 26±6 tonnes.
-France also has declared a stock of 4.638 tonnes of civilian HEU, including 3.176 tonnes of fresh HEU, as of December 2011.
-Some of this material may have been produced domestically, but a significant fraction is probably of U.S. and Russian origin for use in research-reactor fuel.
-With this uranium taken into account, the total HEU stock is 31±6 tonnes.
+The current stock of military-related weapon-grade HEU is estimated to be 25±6 tonnes.
+France also has declared a stock of 5,312 kg of civilian HEU, of which 3,761 kg is unirradiated, as of December 2022.
+Some of the civilian HEU may have been produced domestically, but a significant fraction is probably of U.S. and Russian origin for use in research-reactor fuel.

-France is operating two commercial uranium enrichment facilities - the Georges Besse I gaseous diffusion plant, operated by Eurodif, and the centrifuge plant Georges Besse II, operated by SET (Société d'enrichissement du Tricastin).
-Both companies are subsidiaries of Areva.
+France is operating one commercial uranium enrichment facility - the centrifuge plant Georges Besse II, operated by SET (Société d'enrichissement du Tricastin).

 Military plutonium